Armstrong County DWI Court Process

 3. Trial (If No Plea Deal)

-- What the prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a BAC of 0.08 or higher, or not having the normal use of your mental or physical faculties due to alcohol or drugs.
+- What prosecution must prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.

-- Common defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.
+- Common defenses: Common defenses to DUI charges include challenging the validity of the traffic stop, questioning the accuracy of the breathalyzer or blood test, and arguing that you were not intoxicated.

 First Offense